The Sugar Daddy Dilemma

 To be frank, I can’t quite make up my mind about it all.
 Yesterday, I laughed at the absurdity of it all.
 A SUGAR DADDY?!
 Am I for real?
 Today, I was giddy at a message from a particularly foxy silver fox of an investment banker.

 For a while, I’ve been planning another trip away.
 It’s creeping up quickly.
-My budget isn’t huge.
-I’m relying on the generosity of friends I’ll be visiting, and the relative comfort of their lounges.
-I’m also banking on their mums liking me more than mine did when I told her I was planning to piss off again.
 I’m always looking for bargains: coupons, discount codes, secret sales – you name it.
 I search for flights exclusively in incognito browsers to ensure I nab the cheapest seat.
 I’m sussing out hitchhiking routes, and finding couches to surf.
 But, I’m also still scrolling through profiles of older wealthy men, preparing to sell my morals to the highest – preferably least sleazy – bidder.

 And that’s when I wonder, at what cost will I travel?
 The high reward of being a Sugar Baby comes at a high price: my morals.
 On one end of the scale, my troubled mind lays rigid and flat in Business Class, is lonely in King-size beds and chokes down gourmet dinners.
 On the other end, my conscience rests easy on overnight trains, relishes 24-bed dorms and savours strangers’ food scraps.

 It seems like a pretty simple choice.
 Maybe the Sugar doesn’t taste as sweet as I had hoped.

 **Please just listen when I tell you, “That’s not my clitoris…”